Lochnivar/ashverse/world-building/treaty-of-cincinnati.md

 ### Trade
 - Most-favoured-nation status for 20 years
 - No discriminatory tariffs
-- Keeps the continent economically linked
+- Keeps the continent economically linked (in theory)
+- **In practice:** North violates Article 8 with punitive tariffs (300%) after Toombs Act re-opens African trade.
+North's argument: "Article 8 assumes both parties are civilised nations.
+A state that re-opens the African trade has forfeited that status."
+The violation is universally condemned as illegal in CSA rhetoric but universally accepted as necessary by every other country.
+The CSA is powerless to stop it.
+See `world-building/punitive-tariffs-1868-1905.md`

 ### Military
 - Armies reduced to 25,000 each within 18 months